 She attended a retreat with us in March of 2019 and was immediately drawn to our community and mission.
 Belen is grateful and honored to be a part of Retreat in the Pines and to provide women with the much needed healing touch of massage.

-In addition to being the guru of our social media, Krystle is also a certified yoga teacher.
+In addition to writing instightful blogs for us, Krystle is also a certified yoga teacher.
 Her yoga practice began as a physical practice when she was struggling through a challenging season in her life.
 While the postures challenged her, there was something deeper about yoga – she discovered, she felt stronger and more balanced – physically, emotionally, and mentally.